graidelak/Techtest/README.md

 git clone https://github.com/graidelak/Techtest.git

-Now replace the Vagranfile of your proyect for the one of the repository that has the configuration for the local boxes.
+Now replace the Vagranfile of your proyect for the one of the repository that has the configuration for the local boxes (dev and testing).

 After replace the Vagrantfile we are now ready to start our vagrant boxes , go to you proyect's folder and type: